Posted by Mitch Mitchell on Apr 30, 2014

 Four, I thought about how money conscious he was to be able to do all of this traveling while starting out with just under $20,000 American dollars; that seems inconceivable but he did it.
 Creativity and having a dream really can get us through almost anything we put our minds through, right?

 The finale?
 I think most of you would like this book because it’s full of adventures and lessons and realities of lives that most of us will never experience and probably know nothing about.
 I’ve seen poverty but the kind of poverty seen in foreign countries with governments that seem to throw up more things to fight those who are trying to help than helping their people is a different kind of experience we don’t see all that often in more developed countries.

-Normally I’d put a link to the book via B&N so I could get paid for it but this time, I’m linking to the book page so you can see where you can purchase it on your own.
+I’m linking to the book page so you can see where you can purchase it on your own.
 Get it!

 Of course this book went live last April, so I’ll ask the question here and hope Adam stops by to answer it: Does your life still include Ivana? 😉 Meanwhile, for the rest of you, check out the little video below: